pymc-devs/pymc-examples/myst_nbs/pymc3_howto/sampling_conjugate_step.myst.md

 Next, we define the step object used to replace NUTS for part of the computation.
 It must have a `step` method that receives a dict called `point` containing the current state of the Markov chain.
 We'll modify it in place.

-There is an extra complication here as PyMC3 does not track the state of the Dirichlet random variable in the form $\mathbf{p}=(p_1, p_2 ,..., p_J)$ with the constraint $\sum_j p_j = 1$.
+There is an extra complication here as PyMC does not track the state of the Dirichlet random variable in the form $\mathbf{p}=(p_1, p_2 ,..., p_J)$ with the constraint $\sum_j p_j = 1$.
 Rather, it uses an inverse stick breaking transformation of the variable which is easier to use with NUTS.
 This transformation removes the constraint that all entries must sum to 1 and are positive.

 ```{code-cell} ipython3
 class ConjugateStep(BlockedStep):